Skip to Content

 Global memories

-These apply to everything your assistant does, across all workflows.
+These apply to everything your assistant does, across all routines.

 Examples: